brightspot/react-examples/hello-world/README.md

 - `HelloWorldViewModel.ts`: the class that contains logic requirements needed for the view (the frontend application)
   - getter functions determine what fields will be included in the schema.
 - `HelloWorldEndpoint.ts`: the class that creates a custom Content Delivery Endpoint.
-It implements `Singleton` to specify that there is only one instance of this endpoint, and that is should be created automatically when the application loads.
+It implements `Singleton` to specify that there is only one instance of this endpoint, and that it should be created automatically when the application loads.
 It has the following configurations:
   - `getPaths`: specify the path(s) to send HTTP requests to (this path is added to `app/.env`)
   - `getQueryEntryFields`: use the View Model class to determine the schema for the custom endpoint
   - `updateCorsConfiguration`: permit cross-origin resource sharing (CORS) to enable requests from localhost